Kenny-Hui/HK_ATS/README.md

 ### [interlock]
 The interlock section offers different variety of train interlocking.
 1 means it's enabled, 0 means it's disabled
-**door** - Whether to lock the door when the train departs
+**door** - Whether to lock the door when the train is running
+**doorapplybrake** - Whether to lock the power when the door is opened
 **doorpowerlock** - Whether to lock the power when the door is opened
-**station** - Whether to only allow the driver to open the door the platform is
+**station** - Whether to only allow the driver to open the door where the platform is

 #### Example:
 ```
 [interlock]
 ; Driver can't open the door after the train departs
 door = 1

+; This would means the driver can't apply power when the door is opened, but no brake will be applied ;
+; If the section is sloping upwards/downwards, the train could also accelerate from the force ;
+; No brake will be applied when the door is opened
+doorapplybrake = 0
-; Driver can power the train whenever he wants, even if the door is open
+; Driver can't power the train if the door is opened
-doorpowerlock = 0
+doorpowerlock = 1

 ; If the platform is on the left side, the driver can't open the right door
 station = 1
 ```
 ### [system]
 The system section defines different security system.
 **overspeedPanel** - PanelIndicator to activate when overspeeding
-**idletimerexceedPanel** PanelIndicator to activate when the timer exceeds the vigilance device's time limit
 **speedlimit** - define the speedlimit in km/h, -1 for no speed limit
 **limitspeed** - Whether to stop the train from accelerating beyond the speedlimit
 0 = No action will be taken